 - 18-55mm zoom lens – This is the lens that usually comes as standard with a canon camera.
 It’s a great midrange-to-wide-angle lens, though it does distort a little at the wider end, and allows you to get much closer to your food than a 50mm prime.
 A basic 18-55mm lens is a really versatile option, with the ability to get high-quality shots at a variety of angles and distances.

 - 50mm prime lens – Known as the Nifty Fifty, a 50mm is a very versatile lens (and my all-time favourite to shoot food with).
 It allows you to get a short depth of field (so the food is in focus and the background is blurred), with minimal distortion (great for overhead shots), and has a large aperture, making it perfect for shooting in low light.
-I sell a 50mm prime for Canon (above) and one for Nikon (below) in the Fig & Fennel shop
+If you’re only going to spend on one lens, make it a [affiliate link] 50mm prime.

 - 100mm macro lens – Macro lenses are used for beautiful, sharp close-ups, especially for 45-degree angles, or side-on shots of taller items.
 I’m including this lens for the sake of completeness more than anything else – at almost 500 quid, it’ll remain on my wishlist for quite some time to come.